EE-institute/demo/demosl/work/gosl.md

 - [ ] textual formalism = abstract or concrete syntax?
 - [ ] should we discern abstract from concrete syntax?
 - [ ] schemas are called ontological as names and other lexical attributes are left out.
 GOSL meta schema does not contains names, but textual formalism of GOSL does (...)
+- [ ] "Attributes are a special kind of properties. " en vervolgens, het verschil is.
+Dus: attribute is niet een special kind (specialization), maar iets anders (hoewel er overlap is) -> juiste terminologie bepalen!

 ## Purpose of this document/language